High School Statistics Curriculum

 ☐ Know the definition of conditional probability and use it to solve for probabilities in finite sample spaces

-☐ Determine the number of elements in a sample space and the number of favorable events
+☐ Determine the number of elements in a sample space and the number of favorable outcomes

 ☐ Calculate the probability of an event and its complement